facebookexperimental/moq-encoder-player/README.md

 ## Packager

+Two media packagers are implemented behind a common publisher-side interface (`MediaPackager` in [`src/packager/media_packager.ts`](./src/packager/media_packager.ts)). **The encoder can publish with either one; the player only understands LOC.** The format is chosen from the "Media packager" dropdown in the encoder demo and defaults to LOC.

+### LOC (default)

 It uses [draft-ietf-moq-loc](https://datatracker.ietf.org/doc/draft-ietf-moq-loc/) **draft-04 plus the `Codecstring` property** (ID `0x11`), which draft-04 does not register.

 That addition is required, not optional: LOC puts no media type on the wire (a catalog is meant to supply it) and this project implements no catalog, so `Codecstring` is the only thing that tells the player which codec to configure its decoders with. **A plain draft-04 peer will not interoperate with this implementation.** See [src/packager/loc_packager.ts](#srcpackagerloc_packagerts) for the full property set.

+### CMAF (encoder only)

+It follows [draft-wilaw-moq-cmafpackaging](https://datatracker.ietf.org/doc/draft-wilaw-moq-cmafpackaging/) with the box syntax of CMAF (ISO/IEC 23000-19) and ISOBMFF: each MoQ object payload is a self-describing ISOBMFF media fragment and no MoQ Object Properties are sent at all.
+See [src/packager/cmaf/](#srcpackagercmaf-cmaf-packager) for the mapping and the two documented deviations from the draft.

 ## Encoder